African Wild Dogs: Attractive and Endangered Animals

 Conservationists are also trying to increase the land available for wild dogs.
 When the animals are confined to a small area, it may be harder to find suitable prey.
 There is also a higher chance that the dogs will come into conflict with humans or pick up diseases from domestic or feral animals.

-The latest population estimate is higher than the 1997 estimate of 3000 to 5500 animals.
-This may indicate that the population is growing, but it may simply reflect the fact that the 2012 assessment was more accurate than the 1997 one.
-The dogs are still classified as endangered.
+The latest population estimate is higher than the 1997 one, which suggested that only 3000 to 5500 animals exist.
+The most recent survey may indicate that the population is growing, but it may simply reflect the fact that the 2012 assessment was more accurate than the 1997 one.
+African wild dogs are still classified as endangered.
 Conservation efforts are therefore very important.
 Hopefully they will be successful and this unique and very interesting animal will survive.

 © 2011 Linda Crampton